Suraj-Bhor/100-Days-of-ML-Code/README.md

 ## Day 69: 16<sup>th</sup> June 2020 : VGG16 paper end
 * Finished with the implementation and documentation work of VGG16 paper.
 * Commited the changes in the DL paper implementations repo.

+## Day 70: 17<sup>th</sup> June 2020 : ResNet Paper
+* Started reading the resnet paper and making notes in Notion.
+* After finishing with CNNs will make the notion notes public.